Blog

 From the Training Floor to the Career Ladder: Cultivating Resilience and Embracing Failure in All Areas of Life

 In 2009, I found myself reflecting on a few turbulent years, having left academia in 2006.
+It was a journey of cultivating resilience and embracing failure.
 I decided to leave academia after my final research position as an associate professor at the Chemical Institution at Lund University.
 I felt there was a considerable risk of gradually moving into administrative roles, which was not something I was particularly interested in for a future position.
 So, instead of staying in a role I wouldn’t be happy with, I took action and pushed myself into unemployment.
 At the time, I was convinced that someone with my background would be very attractive in the labor market.

 After a lot of “back-and-forth” in my career transition, mostly due to the fact that I was unable to clearly communicate the value I could offer to employers and my lack of knowledge of what skills and abilities companies appreciated, I finally signed a contract with Proffice Life Science as a Life Science specialist at their recruitment and consultancy branch.
 Proffice wanted me to build up their Life Science division in Malmö/Lund, south of Sweden.
 Initially, I saw this as a great opportunity to expand my horizons beyond the academic context, add skills in sales and management, and grow my network.
 But, most importantly, I realized that there were not many Life Science specialists in the recruitment business with a PhD, so I would be unique on the market.
 With my combined background as PhD, and understanding on a deeper level of the value of a PhD, I would better help both companies and candidates in the matching process.